Tower Hill Memorial: History

 Following the Second World War, the IWGC considered various sites for a memorial to the new casualties but, after consultation with the relevant public bodies, decided Tower Hill was the most appropriate location.
 The commission briefed Maufe that the new memorial should complement Lutyens' design and fit in with the existing architecture in the area, including the Port of London Authority building.
 Maufe first proposed extending Lutyens' structure with a further colonnade, but this was rejected.
 His next design, for a sunken garden, was accepted.
-Another Act of Parliament was required, which was passed in July 1952 as the Merchant Navy Memorial Act.
+Another act of Parliament was required, which was passed in July 1952 as the Merchant Navy Memorial Act 1952 (15 & 16 Geo.
+6 & 1 Eliz.
+2. c. xv).
 Work began later in 1952 and was completed in 1955.
 Some modifications to Maufe's design were necessary.
 Maufe initially planned a larger grassy area between Lutyens' colonnade and the sunken garden with a Stone of Remembrance at the centre.
 The stone was eliminated and the grass scaled back to reduce the overall size of the memorial and assuage the concerns of local people.
 The depth of the garden had to be reduced at the south end because of a London Underground tunnel.

 The memorial commemorates merchant seamen from ships registered in Britain or its Empire or on loan to the governments of those countries, and who were lost at sea as a result of enemy action in the Second World War; it lists 23,765 men, of whom 832 were fishermen and 80 maritime pilots and lighthousemen.
 The much larger casualty figures and corresponding scale of the memorial reflect the vital contribution of the Merchant Navy to the British war effort in the Second World War.
 The memorial was unveiled by Queen Elizabeth II at a modest ceremony on 5 November 1955, two days before Remembrance Sunday.
 The ceremony, described by The Sunday Times as "all as modest and anonymous as the Merchant Navy itself", concluded with the sounding of the "Last Post" by buglers from the Royal Marines, answered by a single ship's horn on the River Thames.
 After the unveiling, 16,000 relatives of those commemorated on the memorial laid flowers around it, a process which lasted until late in the evening.